 Adapting to Different Screen Sizes

 Widgets scale to adapt to the screen sizes of different devices and onscreen areas.
-In addition to using SF Pro and SF Symbols, you can ensure that your widget looks great on every device by supplying content at appropriate sizes.
+Ensure that your widget looks great on every device by supplying content at appropriate sizes.

 |Screen size (portrait)||Small widget||Medium widget||Large widget|